Cloud monitoring guide: Monitoring strategy for cloud deployment models

 Define standards and methods for enabling monitoring across the hybrid and cloud resources, a monitoring baseline for each resource, alert thresholds, and so on.

-Configure role-based access control (RBAC) so you grant users and groups only the access required to monitor data from the resources they manage.
+Configure Azure role-based access control (Azure RBAC) so you grant users and groups only the access required to monitor data from the resources they manage.

 Include automation and self-service to enable each team to create, enable, and tune their monitoring and alerting configurations as needed.